nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 Unlike goroutine, threads run scheduler code as soon as `M` is created, therefore the initial state of `M` is *running*.
 When `M` is created or woken up, the scheduler guarantees that there is always an *idle* processor `P` so that it can be associated with `M` to run Go code.
 If `M` is executing system call, it will be detached from `P` (will be described in [Handling System Calls](#handling-system-calls) section) and `P` might be acquired by another thread `M1` to continues its work.
-If `M` can't find a runnable goroutine from its local run queue, the global run queue, or `netpoll` (will be described in [How netpoll Works](#how-netpoll-works) section), it keeps spinning for stealing goroutines from other processors `P` and from the global run queue again.
+If `M` can't find a runnable goroutine from its local run queue, the global run queue, or `netpoll` (will be described in [How netpoll Works](#how-netpoll-works) section), it keeps spinning to steal goroutines from other processors `P` and from the global run queue again.
 Note that not all `M` enters spinning state, it does so only if the number of spinning threads is less than half of the number of busy processors.
 When `M` has nothing to do, rather than being destroyed, it goes to sleep and waits to be acquired by a another processor `P1` later (described in [Finding a Runnable Goroutine](#finding-a-runnable-goroutine)).